 I am honored to receive ICT Entrepreneur Award 2019.
 This award belongs to my team that has been working dedicatedly day and night.
 This is a recognition of the efforts of our team to digitize payments in Nepal and simplify people’s lives.
 This award has encouraged us to do more and contribute more to the development of IT industry in Nepal.

 Amit was born and brought up in Birgunj.
 He completed SLC from Birgunj itself.
 After SLC he moved to Kathmandu for his higher education.
 Coming from a family with not so strong financial background, he looked around for scholarships to pursue his higher degree.
-With the scholarship grant from Marwadi Sewa Samiti and full scholarship from Himalayan White House College, he joined the college to pursue a +2 and engineering degree.
+With the scholarship grant from Marwadi Sewa Samiti and a full scholarship from Himalayan White House College, he joined the college to pursue a +2 and engineering degree.
 On his journey, he has worked in a grocery store for six months, provided home tuition, and organized dance parties.

 After his engineering, he joined SUBISU as a support engineer and worked there for a few months.
-After working in SUBISU, Amit joined Janaki Technology, company started by his friends, Manish Modi and Arvind Sah while they were in the third year of their engineering.
+After working in SUBISU, Amit joined Janaki Technology, the company started by his friends, Manish Modi and Arvind Sah while they were in the third year of their engineering.
 By that time, the company used to do web development outsourcing.

 But slowly the team started to feel that the purpose of the company was missing.
 They wanted to build their own product.
 So, as a result, they started Sparrow SMS in 2010.
 Coming this far, Sparrow SMS has grown as the market leader in mobile messaging, and provides SMS services to various government organizations, local level governments, and some of the most well-known brands in Nepal.

 On January 26, 2017, Amit and team Janaki Technology launched Khalti Digital Wallet with a mission of digitizing payments in Nepal and make the country a cashless Nation – an ambitious dream of Khalti.
 Currently, merely 3% of the transactions are digital in Nepal.
 And, access to banking is still not that satisfactory, especially in rural areas.
 So, fintech companies like Khalti have a good scope in Nepal.